trainerpb/simple-spring-ai-rag-example/README.md

    *  Change IP/hostname if you want to access from a different device as you need
    * Also, your Posgtress and Model configs may be different .
 Change them dilligently

+# To-Do
+## Features
+- [x] Server sends searchability authorization token & details to client (browser).
+Client uses this token to make search requests.
+- [x] User may use choose to search from the site
+  - [x] User may be already on the site
+  - [x] User may have closed the tab which is still there in browser history [We do not scope it in this example]
+- [x] The browser plugin sends search requests to the server along with the token
+- [x] Server validates the token and processes the search request
+- [x] Server sends back search results to the browser plugin
+- [x] Browser plugin displays the search results to the user
+- [x] Server may choose to not entertain such a request and provide the feature based on user to user base or priority customers